OliverHeward/hewy-forms-js/README.md

 ## Creating the Submit Button

 Unlike creating input fields, the submit button has its own prototype assigned to `Form`.
-You can create a form submit button by calling the `.createSubmit()` function on your form.

-Once the submit button is created,
+You can create a form submit button by calling the `.createSubmit()` function on your form, and passing `onclick: form.validate` to invoke the validation function prior to the form submitting.

 ```javascript
 form.createSubmit({